 Role of the LECC Director

-The Director works with families to provide optimal programming to meet the needs of their children.
-The Director, in coordination with the Program Coordinators, completes assessment of curriculum, classroom environment, and teacher disposition.
-The Director also keeps abreast of new developments in early childhood education and related teacher education methodologies, management, administration, and grant funding opportunities.
+The Director, Nancy Pynchon, works with families to provide optimal programming to meet the needs of their children.
+The Director completes assessment of curriculum, classroom environment, and teacher disposition.
+The Director also keeps abreast of new developments in early childhood education and related teacher education methodologies, management, administration, and grant-funding opportunities.

-Since the LECC serves as a professional development school to our Early Childhood Education majors, the Director works in coordination with the Director of the graduate and undergraduate Early Childhood Education program to oversee and carry out the supervision and evaluation of practicum students, as well as LECC programming.
+Since the LECC serves as a laboratory school to our Early Childhood Education majors, the Director works in coordination with the Director of the graduate and undergraduate Early Childhood Education program to oversee and carry out the supervision and evaluation of practicum students, as well as LECC Programming.